CLASS SIZES ARE LIMITED TO 10 FOR INCREASED INDIVIDUAL ATTENTION

 Our vision is for our beginner athletes to master the basic athletic movement patterns so we can develop a solid foundation for each individual.
 With the solid foundation, our goal is to graduate every athlete into our upper level Competitive and Elite curriculum.

-This is what makes us unique among all athletic training centers.
+This is what makes us unique among all athletic training center.

 Our competitive curriculum offers a systematic 4 week training cycle that is designed by our expert team of coaches to prepare our youth athletes for competition.